Asteatotic Eczema

 Frequency

 Seasonality is prominent, and most patients present in the winter months, especially in areas where indoor humidity is decreased by heating.
-The frequency of asteatotic dermatitis is increased in the northern United States, particularly during the winter season.
+The frequency of asteatotic eczema is increased in the northern United States, particularly during the winter season.

 Sex